parsa-epfl/cloudsuite/docs/benchmarks/in-memory-analytics.md

 `SPARK_MASTER` is Spark master's listening address.

-Finally, run the benchmark as the client to the Spark master:
+Finally, run the benchmark as the client to activate the Spark master:

 ```bash
 $ docker run --rm --net host --volumes-from movielens-data \